cruxlang/crux/design/mutability.md

 ## Mutability and Reference Semantics

-Crux records are passed _by reference_.
+Sneak records are passed _by reference_.
 This means that multiple names can in fact refer to the same record.

 This aliasing is visible in the face of mutability.
 ```js